klegaultguthrie/Module-2-Challenge/README.md

 ## Results
-The original VBA scrips times are shown below; the scripts for 2017 and 2018 ran in .605 and .613 respectively.
+The original VBA scrips times are shown below; the scripts for 2017 and 2018 ran in .617 and .613 seconds respectively.

+#Original Run Times

 ![ORIGINAL All Stocks 2017](https://github.com/klegaultguthrie/Module-2-Challenge/blob/main/ORIGINAL%20All%20Stocks%202017.png)
 ![ORIGINAL All Stocks 2018](https://github.com/klegaultguthrie/Module-2-Challenge/blob/main/ORIGINAL%20All%20Stocks%202018.png)